tgerring/hiveapp-bitstamptrader/README.md

 ### Test plan
 * Deposit 0.01BTC to account
-** Observe the pending deposits reflects the transaction ** Observe that balance correctly reflects new values after confirmed ** Observe the transaction appears in the transaction history
+ * Observe the pending deposits reflects the transaction
+ * Observe that balance correctly reflects new values after confirmed
+ * Observe the transaction appears in the transaction history
 * Set a few orders that are unlikely to execute
-** Observe the amount is correctly reflected as pending ** Observe the orders are added to the open orders list
+ * Observe the amount is correctly reflected as pending
+ * Observe the orders are added to the open orders list
 * Cancel the pending orders
+ * Observe that a single order can be cancelled
-** Observe that multiple orders can be canceled
+ * Observe that multiple orders can be cancelled
-** Observe that the orders are removed from the open orders list
+ * Observe that the orders are removed from the open orders list
 * Sell 0.01BTC for USD
-** Observe the order is removed from open orders when the order fills ** Observe the amount of USD is correctly reflected
+ * Observe the order is removed from open orders when the order fills
+ * Observe the amount of USD is correctly reflected
 * Buy as much BTC as USD held
-** Observe the order is removed from open orders when the order fills ** Observe the amount of BTC is correctly reflected
+ * Observe the order is removed from open orders when the order fills
+ * Observe the amount of BTC is correctly reflected
 * Withdrawal BTC to Hive Wallet
-** Observe the withdrawals reflecting the transfer
+ * Observe the withdrawals reflecting the transfer
-** Observe the balance is correctly updated
+ * Observe the balance is correctly updated
-** Observe the transaction appears in the transaction history
+ * Observe the transaction appears in the transaction history